HooDeLin/CS3245-Legal-Case-Retrieval/README.txt

 ** Scalable Indexing **
 One challenge of this homework is the indexing of the large corpus consisting more than 17,000 documents.
 A modified SPIMI was implemented, where there is a notion of 'blocks' or 'chunks'.
 Each chunk consists of 1000 documents.
 We index the documents chunk-by-chunk, storing the block dictionary and block postings as intermediate files, and finally merging them in the end.

+After we have a scalable index mechanism, we can use the concurrent features in python3 to run indexing and merging concurrently.
+We indexed in the Tembusu cluster, which took around 40-50 minutes, which is a huge speedup from a single-threaded version, which uses around 2~3 hours.

 ** Query Expansion **
 Query expansion and pseudo relevance feedback were used to expand the query to obtain more results.
 This is discussed in greater detail in BONUS.docx.